Xarelto Petition Filed Requesting Consolidation in Illinois

 As Xarelto injury lawyers continue to review and file additional cases, they expect more several thousand cases in the coming months.
 These involve similar allegations.
 The manufacturers of the drug failed to provide adequate warnings about the risk of severe bleeding.
 Additionally, they failed to manufacturer an approved reversal agent.

 We filed a motion for transfer late last week.
 Plaintiffs have called on the U.S. Judicial Panel on Multidistrict Litigation (JPML) to centralize all cases before U.S. District Judge David R. Herndon.
 This will be in the Southern District of Illinois.
 We did this to reduce duplicative discovery into common issues.
 This avoids conflicting rulings from different judges.
 Also, it serves the convenience of the parties, witnesses, and the courts.

 Known as an MDL, such coordinated proceedings are common in complex pharmaceutical litigation, where a large number of lawsuits have been brought involving similar injuries associated with the same medication or product.

-A little background on Xarelto Bleeding Problems:
+Background on Xarelto Bleeding Problems

 Xarelto (rivaroxoaban) was introduced by Bayer and Johnson & Johnson’s Janssen Pharmaceuticals in 2011, as part of a new generation of anticoagulants promoted as a superior alternative to Coumadin (warfarin), which has been the go-to blood thinner for prevention of strokes among patients with atrial fibrillation for decades.